-(b)(3)(A) except in the juvenile court, submitting it for electronic filing if the person being served has an electronic filing account;
+(b)(3)(A) except in the juvenile court, submitting it for electronic filing, or the court submitting it to the electronic filing service provider, if the person being served has an electronic filing account;

 (b)(3)(B) emailing it to the email address provided by the person or to the email address on file with the Utah State Bar, if the person has agreed to accept service by email or has an electronic filing account;

 (b)(3)(C) mailing it to the personís last known address;